slatedocs/slate/source/includes/_accepting-payments.md

 ### Testing

-Once you successfully create an OY! account, you can immediately simulate VA payments via API.
+Once you successfully create an OY! account, you can immediately simulate payments via API.
 Follow the below steps to test the Payment Routing flow:

 1. Create an account